HMG-CoA reductase: Regulation

 Regulation of HMG-CoA reductase is achieved at several levels: transcription, translation, degradation and phosphorylation.

 Transcription

-Transcription of the reductase gene is enhanced by the sterol regulatory element binding protein (SREBP).
+Transcription of the reductase gene is enhanced by the sterol regulatory element-binding protein (SREBP).
 This protein binds to the sterol regulatory element (SRE), located on the 5' end of the reductase gene after controlled proteolytic processing.
 When SREBP is inactive, it is bound to the ER or nuclear membrane with another protein called SREBP cleavage-activating protein (SCAP).
 SCAP senses low cholesterol concentration and transports SREBP to the Golgi membrane where a consecutive proteolysis by S1P and S2P cleaves SREBP into an active nuclear form, nSREBP. nSREBPs migrate to the nucleus and activate transcription of SRE-containing genes.
 The nSREBP transcription factor is short-lived.
-When cholesterol levels rise, Insigs retains the SCAP-SREBP complex in the ER membrane by preventing its incorporation into COPII vesicles.
+When cholesterol levels rise, INSIG1 and INSIG2 retain the SCAP-SREBP complex in the ER membrane by preventing its incorporation into COPII vesicles.

 Translation

 Translation of mRNA is inhibited by a mevalonate derivative, which has been reported to be the isoprenoid farnesol, although this role has been disputed.